 There is truly no substitute for getting professional assistance.
 Even if you believe that you possess the necessary skills, you will be more effective as a project manager that has a complete overview of the process and can direct stakeholders.

 You will want to find talented designers and web developers to work on your project and according to your budget, there are a variety of options available to you.
-You can consider freelancers on platforms like UpWork, all the way to enterprise scale web development companies.
+You can consider freelancers on platforms like UpWork, a digital marketing agency, all the way to enterprise scale web development companies.